 The project will begin in earnest soon.
 If you would like to register your interest in being involved, email email@example.com otherwise, stay tuned for more information!

-This project is supported by the Department of Agriculture and Water Resources, through funding from Australian Government's National Landcare Program.
+This project is supported by the Department of Agriculture, Water and the Environment, through funding from Australian Government's National Landcare Program.